jspecify/jspecify/docs/user-guide.md

 In Java, all non-primitive variables are references.
-We often think of `String x` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_, either null or a reference to a string".
+We often think of `String x` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_, either null or a reference to a string object".

 JSpecify includes a `@NullMarked` annotation.
-In code covered by that annotation, `String x` means "`x` is a reference to an actual string", and `@Nullable String x` means "`x` is either null or a reference to an actual string."
+In code covered by that annotation, `String x` means "`x` is a reference to a string object", and `@Nullable String x` means "`x` is either null or a reference to a string object"

 ## Types and nullness